esmith715/Bearcat_Marketplace-/README.md

 ### 5. Run the FastAPI Server

-Finally, run the development server
+Finally, run the development server from the root directory:
 ```bash
 uvicorn server.main:app --reload
 ```